-- 2. Newly-Created Business Holdings - a.
-Basic Five-Year Rule: Excess business holdings that arise due to a contribution to the foundation ("other than by purchase by the private foundation or by a disqualified person") are allowed to be held by the foundation for five years, using the construct that the foundation's holdings during that five-year period are treated as held by disqualified persons rather than by the foundation.
+- Newly-Created Business Holdings 2. - Basic Five-Year Rule: Excess business a. holdings that arise due to a contribution to the foundation ("other than by purchase by the private foundation or by a disqualified person") are allowed to be held by the foundation for five years, using the construct that the foundation's holdings during that fiveyear period are treated as held by disqualified persons rather than by the foundation.